 If pop culture is your bag, a fun and exciting way of making money can be to collect film and music memorabilia.
 Props, costumes and rare records can be a great investment, with some valuable items turning up in the strangest places.
-Take a look at Moneymagpie’s guide and bag yourself a piece of pop culture history!

-These collectibles have grown in popularity as music and films have become bigger business.
-Hollywood memorabilia is much more popular (and therefore valuable) than items from British cinema.
-While the value of James Bond-related items has increased over the last decade or so, that’s about as good as it gets for anything from these shores.
-Even props and costumes related to the biggest British stars such as John Gielgud, Laurence Olivier and Vivien Leigh pale in comparison to names like Marilyn Monroe and Greta Garbo.
+Where can you make the most money, you might ask?
+The answer is that Hollywood memorabilia is much more popular (and therefore much more valuable) than items from British cinema.
+Even props and costumes related to the biggest British stars, such as John Gielgud, Laurence Olivier and Vivien Leigh, pale in comparison to names like Marilyn Monroe and Greta Garbo.

-When it comes to music, you’ll hardly be surprised to hear that Beatles artifacts are the most collectible worldwide.
+When it comes to music, you’ll hardly be surprised to hear that Beatles artifacts are the most collectable worldwide.
 In November 2011 a letter written by Sir Paul McCartney in 1960 inviting a drummer to audition for the Beatles sold at Christie’s for £35,000.
 Incredibly, the letter was found in a book bought at a car boot sale, so you really never know where you might find a rare treasure.
 More recently, the “world’s rarest Beatles album”, complete with sketches from John Lennon, sold for £180,000 at auction.

-It is best to concentrate on a particular artist or era that interests you to build up a specific collection rather than have bits and pieces from all over.
+As a rule, it’s best to concentrate on a particular artist or era that interests you to build up a specific collection rather than have bits and pieces from all over.
 Auction houses tend to feature these collections and serious collectors are often looking for job lots, so building up a collection based around one very specific era, genre or artist is likely to be your best bet.

 Original copies of famous records such as the Beatles’ White Album go for £200-300 and are a good place to start.
 Work your way up to rarer items and you could make thousands.

-When buying, take a look at sites such as Themonstercompany, which has a wide variety of props and memorabilia from films past and present.
-Screenused is an American site but has seen some amazing costumes and props sold, such as Indiana Jones’s fedora and Darth Vader’s helmet.
+When buying, take a look at sites such as The Monster Company, which has a wide variety of props and memorabilia from films past and present.
 If you can identify a recently-released film which hasn’t experienced massive popularity but you think could achieve cult status in years to come, you could get a real bargain.

 Fan forums are a good place to try and sell, as is eBay of course.
 Auction houses such as Christie’s and Bonhams regularly hold popular culture memorabilia auctions, with items of varying value.